msk-mind/tiling-nf/README.md

     ```
     where `{azure_bucket_dir}` is an azure path like `az://test/nftest`.

-5. When the execution completes, results will be in the `results` directory
+5. When the execution completes, `meta.csv` will be in the `results` directory